 - Advising on how to challenge flawed or disputed capacity assessments.

-- Providing representation at best interests meetings, and in cases involving deprivation of liberty safeguards, serious medical treatment or contact disputes.
+- Providing representation at best interests meetings, and in cases involving deprivation of liberty safeguards, or residency disputes and cases involving the withdrawal of serious medical treatment.

-- When disputes cannot be resolved, providing representation in relation to Health & Welfare disputes in the Court of Protection.
+- When disputes cannot be resolved, through collaborative decision-making using the best interests decision-making process, we can provide representation to issue and participate in a Welfare application in the Court of Protection.

 We can provide: